Preschool Mission Statement

 Each classroom uses Remind; a private mobile messaging platform that allows teachers to communicate daily activities, give updates, and share pictures with everyone within the group.

-https://concordiapullman.org/preschool also has information and monthly videos to give a glimpse into the life of our preschoolers.
+https://concordiapullman.org/preschool also has information to give a glimpse into the life of our preschoolers.

 Parents should feel free to set up times to speak with the teachers.
 Drop off and pick up are not good times for lengthy conversations since those times should be focused on the children.
 Teachers can be called at the office (not during class time), home, or contacted via email.